Zainakay/premier-league-football-analysis/README.md

 ## 🔍 Key Insights

-- Successful shots have the strongest relationship with match outcomes
+- Successful shots are the strongest predictor of match outcomes
-- Possession and passing contribute moderately to performance
+- Possession and passing contribute, but are not decisive on their own
-- Defensive metrics (fouls, saves) vary significantly across teams
+- Teams cluster into distinct attacking and defensive performance profiles
-- Logistic regression achieved ~68% accuracy but struggled with class imbalance
+- Logistic regression achieved ~68% accuracy, with performance limited by class imbalance

 ---